-Beginning on September 8 in the Japanese and Chinese gardens, do not miss the 25th edition of the Botanical Garden’s hugely popular Gardens of Light lantern festival, this year called Between Sky and Water.
-This year’s edition will feature hundreds of colourful, meticulously-constructed lanterns centred around a massive dragon lantern in the Chinese Garden.
-The lantern festival runs to October 31.
+Beginning on September 7 in the First Nations, Japanese and Chinese gardens, do not miss this edition of the Botanical Garden’s hugely popular Gardens of Light lantern festival, this year called Natural Harmony.
+This year’s edition will feature hundreds of colourful, meticulously-constructed lanterns.
+The lantern festival runs until October 31.

 Rio Tinto Alcan Planetarium

 After 45 years of service, Montréal’s beloved Planetarium was replaced in 2011 by the new state-of-the-art Rio Tinto Alcan Planetarium whose modern facilities and equipment allow it to incorporate the latest technological innovations.

 Children and adults alike will love the permanent EXO, Our Search for Life in the Universe exhibition, which adds to the Planetarium’s wonderful old-world feel.
 The venue and its theatres are not just a fun destination for families but a great venue to bring a date (which this writer has done on numerous occasions).